Five Generations Of Orchids

 In the 1960's third generation Ronald, George Sr., Erwin Jr., and Kenneth Hausermann joined their father in the business.
 With a decline in the demand for corsages and increased expenses involved with the 120,000 square foot nursery, this once lucrative business was on its way to one of many changes to come.
 The "new" generation had a new goal and direction for the company.
 They wanted to produce new orchid varieties to enhance the sale of cut flowers.
 This led to E.F.G. becoming the largest wholesale producer of cut cattleya orchid flowers in the world.
 Their hybridizing program produced crosses that are known worldwide.
 Among E.F.G.
 Orchids' most noted crosses are Cattleya Clark Herman, Lc.
 Everett Dirksen, Blc.
 Ronald Hausermann, and Phalaenopsis Wm.
 Kistler

-In 1990, the change prompted the fourth generation - Ingrid, George Jr., and Carl Hausermann - to join their father George Sr. and mother Ursula in the business.
+In 1990, the fourth generation (Ingrid, Paula, George Jr., and Carl Hausermann) joined their father George Sr. and mother Ursula in the business.
 In February 1990, E.F.G.
 Orchids officially opened its doors for orchid plant sales to the retail market.
 George Jr. had quickly become a well-known name in the industry and is renowned for his hybridizing of many new phaius and paphiopedilum orchids.
 In the February 2004 edition of an American Orchid Society Issue, George was credited as "doing pioneer work breeding Phaius."

 E.F.G.
 Orchids 1996 Illinois billboard.
 The boy with the yellow watering can is Quinton.